TheOdinProject/curriculum/ruby/using_git_in_the_real_world.md

 # Using Git in the Real World
 <!-- *Estimated Time: 1-2 hrs* -->

-Git basics are very simple but it feels like a bottomless pit sometimes when you find yourself on the wrong side of a confusing error situation.
+Git basics are very simple, but it sometimes feels like a bottomless pit when you find yourself on the wrong side of a confusing error situation.
 It's doubly frustrating because you think that messing up or trying the wrong solution can lose data.
-It's actually very hard to "lose" data with Git but it can certainly be hiding somewhere you wouldn't think to look without an experienced dev poking around looking for it.
+It's actually very hard to "lose" data with Git but it can certainly be hiding somewhere you wouldn't think to look without an experienced dev poking around.

 You'll have your share of misadventures, but everyone does.
 The best remedy is to commit early and often.
 The smaller and more modular your commits are, the less that can go wrong if you mess one up.